Doctor of Audiology

 Dr. LeMay works closely with a number of ear, nose, and throat physicians and surgeons throughout the region so when a medical or surgical intervention is needed, an appropriate referral is made.
 Each patient is treated on a case-by-case basis and given a personalized solution.

-Dr. Comeaux began working at LeMay Audiology and Balance in June of 2013.
-Dr. Comeaux believes in placing the patients needs first, and enjoys working closely with patients and their family members to reach successful outcomes.
+Dr. Peterson began working at LeMay Audiology and Balance in June of 2013.
+Dr. Peterson believes in placing the patients needs first, and enjoys working closely with patients and their family members to reach successful outcomes.